AsBuiltReport/AsBuiltReport.Veeam.VB365/README.md

 > [!WARNING]
 > I recently made the decision to not apply to the Veeam Vanguard program which was one of the main reasons for developing and maintaining this project.
 For this reason I will not be maintaining or updating this report.
 At this time until someone is identified to maintain the project, this report will be frozen in terms of new capabilities.
+>
+#### This project is community maintained and has no sponsorship from Veeam, its employees or any of its affiliates.

 # Veeam VB365 As Built Report